Joe Pasquariello

 Year called to bar: 1996 (ON)

 Partner and a head of the Restructuring Group at Goodmans.
 Practises in the areas of commercial insolvency, restructuring, bankruptcy, insolvency litigation and financial services.
 Represents a wide range of parties as bankruptcy and insolvency litigation counsel.
 Advisor to debtors, creditors, monitors, receivers, trustees and potential purchasers in restructuring matters.
-Has played a pivotal role in several high-profile, complex domestic, cross-border, and international restructurings and financings over the past few years such as WeWork, Instant Brands, Canopy Growth, Cirque du Soleil, Harte Gold, Cyxtera, Dunn Paper, Neovia Group, Tailored Brands, Skillsoft, Nortel Canada, syncreon, Savers/Value Village, and Catalyst Paper.
-Awarded IFLR Canada and Canadian Law Awards Restructuring Deals of the Year in 2020 and 2021.
-Recognized by Chambers Global, Chambers Canada, The Legal 500 Canada, Best Lawyers in Canada, Lawdragon 500 Leading Global Restructuring & Insolvency Lawyers, Euromoney’s Guide to the World’s Leading Lawyers in Banking, Financial and Transactional Law, IFLR1000, Who’s Who Legal Canada and The Canadian Legal Lexpert Directory.
-Previously recognized as a Lexpert Rising Star: Leading Lawyer Under 40.
-Member of III, IIC, INSOL International, TMA, LSO, CBA, OBA.
+Has played a pivotal role in several high-profile, complex domestic, cross-border, and international restructurings and financings over the past few years such as Hudson’s Bay, Canacol Energy, Xplore Inc., Yellow Corp., SaltWire, WeWork, Instant Brands, Canopy Growth, Cirque du Soleil, Harte Gold, Cyxtera, Dunn Paper, Neovia Group, Tailored Brands, Skillsoft, Nortel Canada, and Catalyst Paper.
+Awarded IFLR Canada and Canadian Law Awards Restructuring Deals of the Year.
+Recognized by Chambers & Partners, The Legal 500 Canada, Best Lawyers in Canada, Lawdragon 500 Leading Global Restructuring & Insolvency Lawyers, Euromoney’s Guide to the World’s Leading Lawyers in Banking, Financial and Transactional Law, IFLR1000, Lexology Index: Canada, Lexpert, and Lexpert Special Editions: Insolvency & Restructuring and Litigation.
+Member of III, IIC, INSOL International, TMA, LSO, CBA, and OBA Insolvency Section.

 Joe Pasquariello is a featured Leading Lawyer in: